You can download this document with Adobe Acrobat. Get Adobe Reader .

 Unless you have given us your consent, we will not provide information about you to companies outside our group to use for their own marketing purposes.
 Sometimes we need to give information to our agents and subcontractors so that they can provide a particular service for us.
 Sometimes, these companies may be located abroad in countries that do not have adequate data protection laws.
 In these circumstances we always take great care to ensure that your personal information is kept safe and secure.
 Where appropriate, details relating to your Nectar Card and number of points earned will be passed, via Sainsbury's Supermarkets Ltd, to Aimia Coalition Loyalty UK Limited so that they can administer the Nectar Programme.
 If you hold a credit card with us, we will share transaction details with our scheme providers (e.g. Visa or MasterCard).
 Other members of our group may also share your information (but not financial details) to help keep their records up to date and administer your relationship with them.

-We are also committed to meeting the standards set by the Lending Code, copies of which are available on their website http://www.lendingstandardsboard.org.uk Occasionally, the Lending Standards Board's compliance monitoring body audits a sample of our customer records to assess our compliance with the Code.
+We are also committed to meeting the Standards of Lending Practise which are monitored and enforced by the LSB: http://www.lendingstandardsboard.org.uk Occasionally, the LSB's compliance monitoring body audits a sample of our customer records to assess our compliance with the Standards.
 Whenever this happens, strict confidentiality conditions are always imposed.

 Some Acts of Parliament oblige us to disclose information about our customers to certain bodies with statutory powers.
 For example, we must give information to authorised benefit fraud investigators where fraudulent benefit claims are suspected.
 In addition, the Inland Revenue has the statutory authority to audit our customers' accounts from time to time.